Early Childhood Development Milestones: What You Should Know

 If you’ve ever spent time with young children, you already know they are amazing learners.
-Those little people scamper around, chattering and learning at what seems to be a hundred miles per hour.
-Young children absorb information and learn inmany different ways all at once.
+They develop new skills and vocabulary at what seems to be a hundred miles per hour.
+Young children absorb information and learn in many different ways simultaneously.

 For example, while a toddler is learning important physical skills and coordination—they’re also developing speech, studying social cues and learning emotional expression.
-It’s like rubbing your tummy and patting your head at the same time with three or four other important elements thrown in!
+It’s remarkable how much those little minds can take in at once.
+This is one of the many reasons early childhood education is so important.

 Why is early childhood development important?

 You can probably guess why children need to develop and grow as they go along.
-Obviously they can’t stay infants forever, no matter how cute they are.
+They can’t stay infants forever, no matter how cute they are.
 But professionals who work with children are much better equipped to help them learn if they understand how they grow.

-Fostering the right environment can help children develop self-esteem as well as explain some of their behaviors, Snipes explains.
-“Understanding early childhood development helps teachers more effectively manage their classroom, but more importantly, it helps children develop a strong sense of confidence and determination.”
+Fostering the right environment can help children develop self-esteem while also explaining some of their behaviors, Dr. Snipes explains.
+“Understanding early childhood development can help you more effectively support your young ones, but more importantly, it helps children develop a strong sense of confidence and determination.”

 When you have a strong foundation for what is going on in those little minds—you’ll have a much better idea of what they need to flourish.
 There is also a benefit to catching any development trouble early on.

 The Centers for Disease Control and Prevention (CDC) says that significant delays in development can be indicators of a medical or psychological condition.
-Catching potentialunderlying causes early can allow parents and caregivers to get support for their child and better understand how to adjust to their needs.
-According to the CDC, certain therapies and interventions will be much more effective early in a child’s life, when their brain is most adaptable.
-This makes early education an ideal stage for keeping an eye on what those little ones are learning.
+Catching potential underlying causes early can allow parents and caregivers to get support for their child and better understand how to adjust to their needs.
+According to the CDC, certain therapies and interventions will be much more effective early in a child’s life, when their brain is most adaptable.1 This makes early childhood education an ideal stage for keeping an eye on what those little ones are learning.

 Important areas of early childhood development

 Early childhood development is a little easier to understand when you break it into categories of learning.
-The CDC separates early learning into four main areas:
+The CDC separates early learning abilities into four primary areas:1

 - Social and emotional